spec-dev/spec-auth-webhook-example/README.md

 # Spec Auth Webhook Example

-Example Node.js server using the Spec auth webhook to manage users and DIDs.
+This is an example Node.js server (express app) demonstrating how to use the Spec auth webhook to customize the Spec user sign-in flow.

 ## Setup

-1) Clone this repo
+1) Clone this repository

 ```
 $ git clone https://github.com/spec-dev/spec-auth-webhook-example && cd spec-auth-webhook-example